ibm-cloud-architecture/refarch-cloudnative-csmo/doc/EventMgmt/NOI/NOI.md

 1. Install the message bus probe per the [standard IBM instructions](https://www.ibm.com/support/knowledgecenter/SSSHTQ/omnibus/probes/message_bus/wip/concept/messbuspr_intro.html) and adjust by any local requirements (mail server considerations, H/A considerations, etc.)

-    Note that the lowest version of the probe that supports New Relic integration is 1.3.
-For integrating the new Alerts webhooks, you need to use the message bus probe version 1.3.0.5.
+    __Note:__ the lowest version of the probe that supports New Relic integration is 1.3.
+For integrating the new Alerts webhooks, you need to use the message bus probe version 1.3.0.5 or higher.

     [Learn more about the probe for message bus.](http://www-01.ibm.com/support/docview.wss?uid=swg21970413)